yanivnizan/knowledge-base/src/documents/docs/platforms/ios/Profile_GettingStarted.html.md

 ###Select Social Providers

-<div class="info-box">**iOS-profile** is structured to support multiple social networks (Facebook, Twitter, etc.).
+<div class="info-box">**ios-profile** is structured to support multiple social networks (Facebook, Twitter, etc.).
 However, currently SOOMLA supports only Facebook, but in the future there will be more social providers available.</div>

 <br>
 ####**Facebook**